PhilKay30/DoTheShuffle/C Shuffle/README.txt

 C Shuffling Application
 - A C representation of a deck shuffling application
 - First Version: March 24th, 2020
-- Updated on March 25th, 2020 based on a code review by Mark Paruzel (https://github.com/mparuzel).
+- Updated on March 25th, 2020 based on a code review by Mark Paruzel.

 References:
 	Durstenfeld, R (1964).
 Fisher-Yates Shuffle [algorithm].
 Retrieved on March 23rd, 2020 from